-The LEDs show radio status and radio activity of your device.
+The LEDs show radio status and radio activity as well as other relevant information of your device.

 Note that the number of active WLAN LEDs depends on the number of existing radio modules.

 The LEDs are arranged as follows:

 In operation mode, the LEDs display the following status information for your device: